desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/fluxcalib-CAMERA-EXPID.rst

 ================= ======= ===== ===========
 Name              Type    Units Description
 ================= ======= ===== ===========
-FLAT_TO_PSF_FLUX  float64 None  adimentional factor applied to calib to convert flat to psf flux PSF_TO_FIBER_FLUX float64 None  adimentional factor to apply to convert psf to fiber flux
+FLAT_TO_PSF_FLUX  float64       adimentional factor applied to calib to convert flat to psf flux PSF_TO_FIBER_FLUX float64       adimentional factor to apply to convert psf to fiber flux
 ================= ======= ===== ===========